-Any trip to the zoo will be expensive, however, I suppose the money has to pay for the animals and staff wages.
-I paid £20 per adult to go in, Big K was£16 and Little K being under 2 was free.
-Check their website for up to date prices.
+Any trip to a zoo will be expensive, however, I suppose the money has to pay for the animals and staff wages.
+When we visited it was roughly £20 per adult, £16 for my eldest son and my youngest was free.
+I would always suggest checking directly on their website for up to date prices.
+Due to COVID, you are always best to check if you need to book in advance to avoid disappointment.
 There is enough to see to last you a whole day which means it works out good value for money.
 They are open every day of the year except Christmas Day and Boxing Day.

 Food & Drinks at Chester Zoo

-There are plenty of places for a picnic if you didn’t want to eat at any of the cafes etc. Chester Zoo has a number of cafes and food kiosks around the zoo.
-Prices are as usual higher than usual but the food is decent quality.
+There are plenty of places for a picnic if you didn’t want to eat at any of the cafes.
+Chester Zoo has a number of cafes and food kiosks around the zoo.
+Prices are as usual higher than usual but the food available for purchase is decent quality.

 Inside the Chester Zoo